 Prigerson has developed a research program that capitalizes on the Coping with Cancer (CwC) database, a multisite, NCI/NIMH-funded prospective, longitudinal cohort study of advanced cancer patients that is designed to investigate topics as varied as patient and family caregiver mental health, disparities in medical care, and the effects of spirituality on treatment preferences and intensity of medical care near death.
 The CwC has resulted in more than 50 publications in journals such as JAMA, Journal of Clinical Oncology,Cancer, and Critical Care Medicine.
 It has become a well-known research resource and template for advancing the evidence base in the fields of psycho-oncology and palliative care.

-Prigerson and Block, together with Brett Litz, PhD, are developing an online intervention for bereaved family survivors of Dana-Farber patients.
+Prigerson and Susan Block, MD, together with Brett Litz, PhD, are developing an online intervention for bereaved family survivors of Dana-Farber patients.
 They have conducted studies of the effects of coping styles, particularly religious coping, on care near death.
 The influence of pastoral care visits, dependent children at home, and acculturation have also been identified as clinically important determinants of the aggressiveness of end-of-life care received by cancer patients.
 A study is currently underway to examine gender differences in communication at the end of life, and in Asian-Americans coping with cancer.
 Several Dana-Farber junior faculty, including Tracy Balboni, MD, MPH, Alexi Wright, MD, and Elizabeth Trice, MD, PhD, lead studies on spiritual care, communication, and ethnic disparities, respectively.

 Using retrospective methods, Joanne Wolfe, MD, MPH, found that children with advanced cancer experience substantial suffering from both cancer-directed therapies and symptoms, resulting in poor quality of life.
 The NCI has now identified supportive care research aimed at easing suffering in cancer patients as a high priority.
 Wolfe and colleagues are currently conducting the Pediatric Quality of Life and Evaluation of Symptoms Technology (PediQUEST) Study at three large pediatric oncology centers: Dana-Farber/Children's Hospital Cancer Center, Children's Hospital of Philadelphia, and Seattle Children's Hospital.
 PediQUEST is a computerized data collection system on a tablet PC platform that tracks symptoms (using age adapted Memorial Symptom Assessment Scales) and Quality of Life (QoL) (using the PedsQLT) in children with advanced cancer, generating feedback reports and email alerts.
 Using this system, Wolfe is conducting a randomized supportive care feasibility trial aimed at preliminarily assessing the effect of routinely feeding back QoL and symptom data on the child's experience of suffering.
 The PediQUEST system will become a powerful resource to advance supportive care research in children with cancer.